-Recommended tool to prevent rust on knives: Best Knife Oil for Rust-Free Blades
+The recommended tool to prevent rust on knives: Best Knife Oil for Rust-Free Blades

-Rust is a form of corrosion that affects the metal surface, including blades of chef’s knives or pocket knives.
+Rust is a form of corrosion that affects the metal surface, including the blades of chef’s knives or pocket knives.
 Unlike patina, rust isn’t a protective covering.
 It can damage a pocket knife featuring a carbon steel blade quickly if you leave it exposed.
 Avoid this issue by keeping your knives away from moisture.

 To Sum Up